IZUMI Frederiksberg

 9

-IZUMI Frederiksberg is a second interior design project for a restaurant IZUMI locates in Copenhagen.
-IZUMI is a chain restaurant serves “Nordic twisted” Japanese cuisines that holds several restaurants around greater Copenhagen.
-Due to the need of rebranding, we were assigned to design a spatial identity which interior expresses the concept of the restaurant.
-As a response, we translated IZUMI’s manifesto into a spatial experience by “twisting” Japanese architectural elements into the Scandinavian taste.
+IZUMI Frederiksberg is the second interior project for the restaurant IZUMI in Copenhagen.
+IZUMI is a restaurant group serving “Nordic-twisted” Japanese cuisine, with several locations across Greater Copenhagen.
+As part of a broader rebranding, the project was commissioned to develop a spatial identity that expresses the concept of the restaurant.
+The design translates IZUMI’s manifesto into a spatial experience by reinterpreting Japanese architectural elements through a Scandinavian lens, creating a calibrated balance between the two cultural references.

 2